 Contents of the starting document

-The competent environmental authority reviews the environmental and project information report within 10 working days.
+The competent environmental authority takes the screening decision within 10 working days.

 Contents of the EIA report

 The regulation “Prevention and control of environmental quality” describes the minimum content of the EIA-report.